 While most wheels are still designed for rim brakes, disc brakes add another element to the decision-making process.

 Many road bike wheels are still designed for use with rim brakes, which means the rim must offer a consistent braking surface.
 This is why most quality aluminium rims claim to offer a ‘machined’ surface, which generally guarantees an even braking surface at manufacturing.

 Over time, braking in gritty conditions will not just wear down the brake pads, but the rims too.
-A worn brake track can be dangerous because the high pressure of a road tyre can cause the rim to crack and explode.
+A worn brake track can be dangerous because the high pressure of a road tire can cause the rim to crack and explode.
 Look for a small dimple or groove on the surface of your rim — this is a wear indicator.
 When it starts disappearing, it's time to get your rim or wheel replaced.

 Carbon rims typically don’t perform as well when braking, nor last as long as aluminium rims — especially in the wet.
 Keep this in mind if you're considering a carbon wheel for everyday use.